Despite their small size, chia seeds are full of important nutrients.

-Lemon raspberry zucchini bars
+- Lemon raspberry zucchini bars

-Homemade KIND bars
+- Homemade KIND bars

-Spaghetti and lentil meatballs
+- Spaghetti and lentil meatballs

-Banana pumpkin power smoothie
+- Banana pumpkin power smoothie

 Potential health risks of consuming chia seeds

-One man with a history of swallowing problems who, doctors say, developed an esophageal obstruction after eating a tablespoon of chia seeds dry and trying to wash them down with a glass of water.
+One man with a history of swallowing problems developed an esophageal obstruction after he ate a tablespoon of dry chia seeds and then tried to wash them down with a glass of water.

 The seeds formed a thick gel in his esophagus that he was unable to swallow without medical treatment.